You built an awesome LinkedIn profile, but no one is contacting you. What do you need to do to draw attention to your

 Are you planning to attend a conference or workshop?
-Share a link and description of the even with your network- someone may want to attend too!
+Share the registration link and description of the even with your network- someone may want to attend too!
 You may also use your status update to ask who else is going.

 9. Share Humorous Business/Work-Appropriate Cartoons

 Everyone loves a good clean joke, funny meme or cartoon once in a while.
 Lighten up the seriousness of your status updates by sharing a laugh.
 It helps people understand you better.